-Style) - as used in this Policy Statement, Style refers to an investment product, strategy or style offered by an Investment Management Firm.
-In the context of an investment manager's portfolio, the strategy or style reflects how the assets are invested.
-For example, a U.S. equity large cap value strategy invests in large cap U.S. stocks.
+Style -Style refers to an investment product, strategy or style offered by an Investment Management Firm and reflects how the assets are invested.
+For example, value versus growth; core versus value added; quantitative versus fundamental; etc.

 Total Return - the return on an investment, including income from dividends and interest, as well as appreciation or depreciation in the price of the security, over a given time period.